FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 Of course, we've just scratched the surface of the things you can achieve with the FusionAuth Java client.
 You can head over to [the documentation](https://github.com/FusionAuth/fusionauth-java-client) and discover its other awesome capabilities.

-Next steps you might want to take to further explore:
+Next steps you might want to take to further explore the FusionAuth Java client library:

 * add a user to a group
 * retrieve all the users in a group